 Meanwhile, a stereotype is an overly generalized concept or assigning an archetypal characteristic to an entire class of individuals.

-But, the error is the wider application of the trait or characteristic to a group as an erroneous generalization.
-The stereotype erroneously indicates that because most professional & college basketball players are black, most or all black people are exceptional basketball players.
+But, the stereotype error is the wider application of the trait or characteristic to an entire group or demographic, which is an erroneous generalization.
+This stereotype -- that all blacks are good basketball players -- erroneously indicates that because most professional & college basketball players are black, most or all black people are exceptional basketball players.
 Thus,

-This is illustrated in The Office, when boss Michael Scott picks an African-American worker to play on his team based on simple stereotype.
+This process of thinking is used in popular culture to demonstrate a character's ignorance.
+For example, this is illustrated in The Office, when boss Michael Scott picks an African-American worker to play on his team based on simple stereotype that backfires when his stereotype is proven false.
 It is intended for humor by revealing Scott's ignorance.

 In short, the characteristics of the archetypal great basketball player is applied to an entire group in a stereotyped understanding.

 Contemporary archetypes are not restricted to the Jungian forms or an individual medium; with electronic communication comes new construction of archetypes.
+Like the Jungian archetypes, these more modern concepts help people organize thought and communicate more clearly.
 Cultural figures -- fictional and non-fictional alike -- fill archetypal forms.
 See Star Wars above; also, westerns, crime stories contain archetypes.

 We collectively create archetypes to label concepts.
+Sometimes marketers exploit modern archetypes for purposes of association.
 For example:

 The archetype need not be an individual; can be a concept, like a (hair) band, a song or a musical production.
 The Beatles' White Album has been referred to as an archetypal album and other performers' career-defining albums have borrowed the concept.